Barristers in England and Wales: Popular culture

-Some of the principles and traditions that have given the profession its unique character have been caricatured in John Mortimer's Rumpole of the Bailey tales and the television episodes based on them.
+Some of the principles and traditions that have given the profession its unique character have been caricatured in John Mortimer's Rumpole of the Bailey television series and the novels and short stories based on it.
 Novelist Caro Fraser also wrote a popular series of books about a fictional series of barrister's chambers called Caper Court.

 In television the bar was popularised by actor John Thaw's portrayal of the title character in Kavanagh QC.
 Peter Moffat (who created Kavanagh QC) also later created a further television series about barristers called Silk (in reference to the silk gowns of King's Counsel) and North Square.